sutt/fastai2-dev/chess-classification-hw/readme.md

 ------
 ### Build Cropped Images

 Convert the photos of the full board with (possibly) many pieces to one bounded using the built using this script.
+This applies to the *Regulation Dataset*.

 | Input | Output |
 | --- | --- |
 | <img src="img-public/full_board_1.jpg" width="400px"/> | <img src="img-public/crop_piece_1.jpg" width="150px"/> |

-TODO - add a Clean images dataset

 ### Train Models